moduware/morph-list-view/README.md

 List view container component

 `morph-list-view` is the containing parent element for other list view components like `morph-list-view-item`, `morph-list-view-title`, `morph-list-view-divider`.
-These list item components changes its appearance based on the wether the platform or device is IOS or Android.
+These list item components changes its appearance based on the whether the platform or device is IOS or Android.

 ## Getting Started